kaizencycle/Kaizen-OS/docs/INDEPENDENCE_MANIFEST.md

 "We heal as we walk."

 Signed on behalf of the Civic AI Collective,
-Michael Judan — Founder of Civic OS
+Michael Judan — Founder of Kaizen OS

 ---